AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 2.2.
 Microsoft Azure Account for Datacenter Extension
 -------------------------------------------------------

 ..
-Note:: If CloudN is deployed for Site2Cloud function, you do not need to setup an Azure account.
+Note:: If CloudN is deployed for Site2Cloud function, you do not need to set up an Azure account.
 Skip this section.

 ..